 Policy measures to promote hydropower sector a positive - The Ministry of Power has announced several measures to promote the hydropower sector in the country.
-These include the declaration of large hydropower projects (>25 MW) as a renewable energy source, hydropower purchase obligation (HPO) as a separate entity within the non-solar renewable purchase obligation, notification of the HPO trajectory till FY2030, tariff rationalisation steps like back loading of tariff, increase in the life of a project from 35 years to 40 years, increasing the debt repayment period to 18 years, budgetary support for flood moderation/storage hydroelectric projects and budgetary support for the cost of enabling infrastructure (i.e. roads/ bridges).
-Power generated from Parbati (800 MW) and Subansiri (2000 MW) will be eligible for meeting the HPO obligations of state discoms, which adds to their attractiveness and affordability despite the expected levelised tariff being relatively high.
-In addition, the introduction of energy storage obligation and guidelines for the development of pumped storage hydro projects offer an attractive growth opportunity for an established industry player like NHPC.
+These include the declaration of large hydropower projects (>25 MW) as a renewable energy source, hydropower purchase obligation (HPO) as a separate entity within the non-solar renewable purchase obligation, notification of the HPO trajectory till FY2030, tariff rationalisation steps like back loading of tariff, increase in the life of a project from 35 years to 40 years, raising the debt repayment period to 18 years, budgetary support for flood moderation/storage hydroelectric projects and budgetary support for the cost of enabling infrastructure (i.e. roads/bridges).
+The power generated from Parbati (800 MW) and Subansiri (2,000 MW) will be eligible for meeting the HPO obligations of the state discoms, which adds to their attractiveness and affordability, despite the expected levelised tariff being relatively high.
+In addition, the introduction of energy storage obligation and the guidelines for the development of pumped storage hydro projects offer an attractive growth opportunity for an established industry player like NHPC.

-Grid balancing role of hydropower - With the Gol's present initiative of extensive renewable energy development, particularly large-scale deployment of solar power, hydropower would be required for grid balancing/stability.
+Grid balancing role of hydropower - The Gol's initiatives in developing renewable energy extensively, particularly for the large-scale deployment of solar power, would involve the use of hydropower for grid balancing/stability.
 Hydropower plays a crucial role in meeting the peak power requirements of the system.